 13 January 2021| Articles

-This live blog provides a rolling coverage of the Pre-Assembly Events as they happen and hosts the event live stream.
+The live blog below provides a rolling coverage of the Pre-Assembly Events as they happened.

 The 2nd Youth Forum came to a close.
 The discussion was vivid and interesting, and touched on many important aspects of building a healthy, sustainable future for all, encouraging the Youth to be the part of this process early on.